1) "RISHON RISHON BATEL"

 RASHI asks that according to Rav Dimi, Yayin Nesech should never prohibit other wine into which it falls, because every drop should become Batel as it enters the permitted wine.
 Where, according to Rav Dimi, is there a case of Yayin Nesech that falls into permitted wine and prohibits it (as the Mishnah says on 74a)?
 Rashi answers that Rav Dimi admits that the principle of "Rishon Rishon Batel" does not apply when a large barrel breaks and falls into a wine pit, causing the prohibited wine to enter the permitted wine all at once.

-(a) The Gemara explains that according to Rav Dimi, when the Mishnah says that when wine falls into water the mixture is prohibited if the taste of Isur can be discerned in the mixture ("b'Nosen Ta'am"), it means that the water into which the wine falls is prohibited, and it prohibits the wine.
+(a) The Gemara explains that according to Rav Dimi, when the Mishnah says that when wine falls into water the mixture is prohibited if the taste of Isur can be discerned in the mixture ("b'Nosen Ta'am"), it means that the wine falls into prohibited water, and it prohibits the wine.
 Why, though, is the wine not prohibited if the forbidden taste cannot be discerned in the wine?
 The entire mixture should become prohibited because of "Rishon Rishon Batel"!
 Rashi answers that the case is one in which the wine falls into the water all at once, and thus "Rishon Rishon Batel" does not apply.

 If, however, the wine falls into the water at one time, then how are we to understand the Gemara's next question?
 The Gemara asks that if the water mentioned in the Mishnah is prohibited water and the wine is permitted wine, then why -- in the case in which water falls into wine -- is the mixture prohibited?
 The mixture should be permitted because of "Rishon Rishon Batel"!
 According to Rashi, the end of the Mishnah is discussing a case in which the mixture was not caused by pouring one liquid into the other, but rather one liquid fell into the other all at once.
 Why does the principle of "Rishon Rishon Batel" apply to the case of water that fell into wine, if it fell in all at once?
 (MAHARSHA, KARNEI RE'EM; see also RITVA and RAN (on the Rif, 35b), who ask a similar question.)